jenkinsci/nexus-platform-plugin/docs/overview.md

 plugin to execute all Stax2 operations.
 For details see: https://github.com/sonatype/nexus-java-api/pull/163/files

+### Stax's implementation provided by Jenkins does not work with multiple service implementations

+**Problem**:

+Stax expects that implementations are provided for several service interfaces e.g. `hidden.javax.xml.stream.XMLOutputFactory`.
+In case multiple implementations are provided for the same service, the first one found is always used.

+Jenkins provides implementations for all the Stax services, and those implementations will be used by Jenkins and plugins, because Jenkins-core is always loaded first.
+The current mechanism prevents plugins to provide and use different/newer Stax/Stax2 implementations.

+**Solution**:

+Plugins that require newer Stax/Stax2 functionality have to provide their own relocated Stax/Stax2 stack, to not interfere with the Stax/Stax2 classes used by Jenkins.

 ### Some (old) libraries assume there is only one class loader

 **Problem**: